Last updated on September 17th, 2024 at 02:27 pm

 They present an important and rich architectural and urban planning interest since they are influenced by the Venetian presence on the island.

-The most difficult for us was the selection of the most beautiful among the dozens of candidates for the title of the most picturesque traditional villages of Corfu.
+The most difficult for us was the selection of the most beautiful among the dozens of candidates for the title of the best Corfu villages.

 But let’s take a closer look at the 11, in our opinion, most important and beautiful old villages of Corfu.